arcticsecurity/public/docs/Harmonization.md

 # Classification Attributes

-It is important to be able to classify, prioritize and report relevant actionable observations to parties who need to be informed; working with a functional ontology, especially for observation categories and types is essential for this, as detailed below.
+It is important to be able to classify, prioritize and report relevant actionable observations based on the needs of the recipient; working with a functional ontology, especially for observation categories and types is essential for this, as detailed below.

 |attribute|description|
 --- | --- |